fluiddyn/fluidsim/doc/examples/clusters/gricad_guix/README.md

 - `$DIR_SCM_FILES/python-fluidsim.scm`: redefinition of the Fluidsim Guix package with an unreleased version of Fluidsim.

+- `$DIR_SCM_FILES/python-fluidsim-github.scm`: redefinition of the Fluidsim Guix package with an unreleased version of Fluidsim from github and integration of `$DIR_SCM_FILES/manifest.scm`.

 One can use these different files as needed in different combinaisons.
 We present here two possibilities.